 - Prepare all your taco toppings and set them aside.
 This can be done well in advance aside from the avocado.
 If making your own blackening seasoning, combine all ingredients in a small bowl and mix.
 You will not use all of it, you can save it for later in a sealed container.

-- Pat the fish dry with paper towel and squeeze half a lime coating both sides of the filets evenly.
+- Pat the fish dry with a paper towel and squeeze half a lime coating both sides of the fillets evenly.
 Rub both sides of the fish with blackening mix making sure the filets are generously seasoned.

 - Meanwhile, heat the olive oil over medium-high heat in a skillet.
 Sear the fish until white and flaky and golden brown, about 5 minutes per side.
 Fish should have a nice blackened exterior.

 - Break apart the fish using the tip of your spatula into bite-sized chunks and serve on the skillet to keep warm.